INUDECO 2021

 Visit ChNPP together with INUDECO

-Every year, as part of the practical part of the conference, INUDECO participants visit the industrial site of the Chernobyl NPP.
+Every year, as part of the practical part of the conference, INUDECO participants visit the industrial site of the Chornobyl NPP.
 This is a unique opportunity to see with your own eyes the transformations that the station has undergone since the 1986 catastrophe.

 SLAVUTYCH

 The city was built in 1987 after the Chernobyl accident.
 The total population is 25,000.
-The majority of the city’s population works at the Chernobyl nuclear power plant and the enterprises of the Exclusion Zone.
+The majority of the city’s population works at the Chornobyl nuclear power plant and the enterprises of the Exclusion Zone.

-The second period, after December 2000, when the Chernobyl nuclear power plant was stopped prematurely and Slavutych residents felt the first signs of economic and social crisis, the decline of cultural and social life.
+The second period, after December 2000, when the Chornobyl nuclear power plant was stopped prematurely and Slavutych residents felt the first signs of economic and social crisis, the decline of cultural and social life.

 At the same time, the city begins an active search for ways out of the situation – continues to operate a special economic zone, implemented 40 multi-thematic projects, which attracted about 2.6 million US dollars.